ATMT-1000 Mechanical & Spatial Relations

 2 Credits

 Advanced study of relationship of materials, fixtures, and special machining operations as they relate to applications of machine shop production of precise parts, dies, and mold components.
-Provides theory on use of machining exotic materials, hard turning, machining of plastics, fourth and fifth axis programming, coolants and specialty inserts.
+Provides theory on use of machining exotic materials, hard turning, machining of plastics, fourth and fifth axis programming, coolants, and specialty inserts.
 Includes practical applications and machine shop mathematics formulas used in fixture and holding device design.
-Provides knowledge of castings, weldments, tool coatings and manufacturing methods that are becoming part of today’s technology such as waterjets and lasers.
+Provides knowledge of castings, weldments, tool coatings, and manufacturing methods that are becoming part of today’s technology such as waterjets and lasers.
 Covers advanced metallurgy processes, and standard procedures for troubleshooting all types of manufacturing projects.

 Lecture: 2 hours